openpubkey/openpubkey/docs/pktoken.md

 ### Protected Header Claims

 In a JWT the claims the issuer is making are set in the payload.
-However this isn't sufficient for OpenPubkey, parties may wish to add additional claims although with their signature.
+However this isn't sufficient for OpenPubkey, parties may wish to add additional claims along with their signature with their signature.
 For instance a signing party who independently authenticated the identity, might want to add an additional claim specifying the time at which this independent authentication took place.
 This signature can not update the payload without breaking the signature that already signed the payload.

 Our solution is to allow signing parties to specify additional claims in their protected header.
 This enables the party to add claims without requiring any new signatures from any other parties and also makes it clear who added these claims.